YashDalal10/VisualComputing/README.md

 ### USER MANUAL

-The project requires Pythom 3.10 and above
+The project requires Python 3.10 and above

 Install the necessary packages:
 Numpy